 - How quickly you need to see results: As you review your options, consider the immediate and long-term goals of your organization, as well as its constraints.
 Some strategies are likely to address the performance issue directly, while others may have an indirect impact.
 Some may allow you to see results right away, whereas others may take months or even years to make a measurable difference.

 The CAHPS Ambulatory Care Improvement Guide was produced by a team of researchers associated with the Yale School of Public Health with funding from the Agency for Healthcare Research and Quality.
 It builds on the original CAHPS Improvement Guide released in 2003, which was developed with the support of the Centers for Medicare & Medicaid Services (CMS) for the benefit of Medicare health plans.
 Since that time, the Guide has been updated a few times, expanded to address the needs of different kinds of health plans and provider organizations, and transformed to be more accessible through the Web.
-Information about promising improvement strategies and additional resources will continue to be added to this version of the Guide.

 Page originally created April 2016